-s that occurred in at least 5% of patients treated with lamotrigine and at a greater incidence than placebo. trials were converted to lamotrigine (100 to 400 mg/day) or placebo monotherapy from add-on therapy with other lications.
-Patients may have reported multiple adverse reactions during the trial; thus, patients may be included in more he rate of serious rash was 0.08% (1 of 1.233) of adult natio al monotherapy and 0.13% (2 of 1,538) of adult patients who received lamotrigine as adjunctive therapy [see Warnings coccurred in 5% or more patients but equally or more frequently in the placebo group included: dizziness, mania, hat occurred with a frequency of <5% and >1% of patients receiving lamotrigine and numerically more frequent than itional: Weight gain, edema hralgia, myalgia mnesia, depression, agitation, emotional lability, dyspraxia, abnormal thoughts, dream abnormality, hypoesthesia.
+psychotropic medications.
+Patients may have reported multiple adverse reactions during the trial; thus, patients may be included in more In the overall bipolar and other mood disorders clinical trials, the rate of serious rash was 0.08% (1 of 1,233) of adult patients who received lamotrigine as initial monotherapy and 0.13% (2 of 1,538) of adult patients who received lamotrigine as adjunctive therapy [see Warnings

+Other reactions that occurred in 5% or more patients but equally or more frequently in the placebo group included: dizziness, mania, headache infection influenza nain accidental injury diarrhea and dysnensia Adverse reactions that occurred with a frequency of <5% and >1% of patients receiving lamotrigine and numerically more frequent than

+General: Fever, neck pain Cardiovascular: Migraine.
+Digestive: Flatulence.

-following Abrupt Discontinuation: In the 2 controlled clinical trials, there was no increase in the incidence, severity, or type of adverse reactions in patients with bipolar disorder after abruptly terminating therapy with lamotrigine.
-In the clinical development program n adults with bipolar disorder, 2 patients experienced seizures shortly after abrupt withdrawal of lamotrigine [see Warnings and Precautions Mania/Hypomania/Mixed Episodes: During the double-blind, placebo-controlled clinical trials in bipolar I disorder in which adults were converted to monotherapy with lamotrigine (100 to 400 mg/day) from other psychotropic medications and followed for up to 18 months, the rates of manic or hypomanic or mixed mood episodes reported as adverse reactions were 5% for patients treated with lamotrique (n = 227)
+Nervous System: Amnesia, depression, agitation, emotional lability, dyspraxia, abnormal thoughts, dream abnormality, hypoesthesia.
+Adverse Reactions following Abrupt Discontinuation: In the 2 controlled clinical trials, there was no increase in the incidence, severity, or type of adverse reactions in patients with bipolar disorder after abruptly terminating therapy with lamotrigine.
+In the clinical development program in adults with bipolar disorder, 2 patients experienced seizures shortly after abrupt withdrawal of lamotrigine [see Warnings and Precautions Mania/Hynomania/Mixed Enisodes: During the double-blind placebo-controlled clinical trials in bipolar I disorder in which adults were converted to monotherapy with lamotrigine (100 to 400 mg/day) from other psychotropic medications and followed for up to 18 months, the rates of manic or hypomanic or mixed mood episodes reported as adverse reactions were 5% for patients treated with lamotrigine (n = 227).
 4% for patients treated with lithium (n = 166), and 7% for patients treated with placebo (n = 190).
-In all bipolar controlled trials combined, adverse reactions of mania (including hypomania and mixed mood episodes) were reported in 5% of patients treated with lamotrigine (n = 956), 3% of patients treated with lithium (n = 280), and 4% of patients treated with placebo (n = 803).
+In all bipolar controlled trials combined adverse reactions of mania (including hypomania and mixed mood episodes) were reported in 5% of patients treated with lamotrigine (n = 956), 3% of patients treated with lithium (n = 280), and 4% of patients treated with placebo (n = 803).
 6.2 Other Adverse Reactions Observed in All Clinical Trials Lamotrigine has been administered to 6,694 individuals for whom complete adverse reaction data was captured during all clinical trials, only some of which were placebo controlled.
 During these trials, all adverse reactions were recorded by the clinical investigators using terminology of their own choosing.
 To provide a meaningful estimate of the proportion of individuals having adverse reactions, similar types of adverse reactions were grouped into a smaller number of standardized categories using modified COSTART dictionary terminology.
 The frequencies presented represent the proportion of the 6,694 individuals exposed to lamotrigine who experienced an event of the type cited on at least 1 occasion while receiving lamotrigine.
 All reported adverse reactions are included except those already listed in the previous tables or elsewhere in the labeling, those too general to be informative, and those not reasonably associated with the use of the drug.

-Adverse reactions are further classified within body system categories and enumerated in order of decreasing frequency using the following definitions: frequent adverse reactions are defined as those occurring in at least 1/100 patients; infrequent advoccurring in 1/100 to 1/1,000 patients; rare adverse reactions are those occurring in fewer than 1/1,000 patients.
-Body as a Whole pustular rash, Stevens-Johnson syndrome, vesiculobullous rash epilepsy treated with monotherapy with lamotrigine in a double-blind trial following discontinuation of either concomitant carbamazepine or Infrequent: Dysphagia, eructation, gastritis, gingivitis, increased aglivation, liver function tests abnormal, mouth
+Adverse reactions are further classified within body system categories and enumerated in order of decreasing frequency using the following definitions: frequent adverse reactions are defined as those occurring in at least 1/100 patients; infrequent adverse reactions are those occurring in 1/100 to 1/1,000 patients; rare adverse reactions are those occurring in fewer than 1/1,000 patients.
+Body as a Whole and Precautions (5.1)1.

-Infrequent: Allergic reaction, chills, malaise.
+Infrequent: Allergic reaction, chills, malaise Cardiovascular System pustular rash, Stevens-Johnson syndrome, vesiculobullous rash.